Last Updated: August 22, 2021

 The Three Portugal Golden Visa Investment Types

 Portugal’s Golden Visa Program requires an investment in either real estate, business, or capital contributions.

 While the real estate option is the most popular, the other two options are available to folks interested in starting a company and hiring Portuguese workers or making financial contributions to institutions or businesses in Portugal.

-The citizenship comes with all of the benefits and potential future drawbacks attached to being a citizen of the European Union.
+Citizenship comes with all the benefits and potential future drawbacks attached to being a citizen of the European Union.